 CEX.IO has a maker/taker fee schedule in place.

 A taker order takes liquidity from the market.
 This is an order that can be instantly matched with another one, already available on the market.
 So, the order is completed and its volume is removed from the market, thus taking liquidity from it.
-There is 0.2% fee for taker orders.
+There is a fee for taker orders that can vary from 0.25% to 0.1% depending on your trade volume.

 Part of your order can be taker, if it is instantly matched with a smaller volume order already available on the market.
 Taker fee will be applied to this partial execution.
 The incomplete remainder will be considered maker order, as it will add liquidity to the market, and maker fee will apply accordingly.